Are Investors Buying All the Homes in Texas?

 Texas cities frequently appear in studies of investor concentration due to their strong population growth and rental demand.
 Because of this, some analysts believe federal restrictions could modestly reduce investor competition in certain neighborhoods.

-However, many researchers note that small landlords still own the majority of single-family rental homes, meaning restrictions targeting large corporate investors may only affect a portion of the market.
+However, many researchers note that small landlords still own the majority of single-family rental homes, meaning restrictions targeting large corporate investors may only affect a portion of the overall market.

 Finding Balance in the Housing Market